Learning about the Law with Legal Books

-While a law degree isn’t necessary to be a private investigator, having an understanding of the law is essential.
-The better your understanding of the law and legal matters, the more effectively you’ll be able to serve your clients.
+While a law degree isn’t necessary to be a private investigator, understanding the law is essential.
+The better your understanding of the law and legal matters, the more effectively you can serve your clients.
 However, it takes years to obtain even an undergraduate law degree.
-Fortunately, there are a wide variety of legal books and reference guides and available to help you learn quickly improve your knowledge.
+Fortunately, various legal books and reference guides are available to help you quickly improve your knowledge.

 Build a Legal Library

 In one way or another, the law will touch almost every aspect of running a private investigation business.
 It will be a part of every case you work on and every client you serve.
-Also, it will be involved in every aspect of your business, from licensing and permits, to managing employees and payroll.
-Having a library of legal reference books will help you navigate the legal issues of your cases, and will help you manage the business affairs of your investigation firm more safely.
-Whether your library is physical, with books stacked on a shelf, or virtual, with a folder on your computer full of PDF’s and eBooks, you’ll use law books to:
+Also, it will be involved in every aspect of your business, from licensing and permits to managing employees and payroll.
+A library of legal reference books will help you navigate the legal issues of your cases.
+Also, it will help you safely manage your investigation firm’s business affairs.
+Whether your library is physical, with books stacked on a shelf, or virtual, with a folder on your computer full of PDFs and eBooks, you’ll use law books to:

-- Know when to involve an attorney or lawyer on your case
+- Know when to involve an attorney or lawyer in your case

-- Where to find, or how to create, various legal documents and forms, for your clients and for your own business
+- Where to find or how to create various legal documents and forms for your clients and your own business

-- What laws apply to your investigation case (child support laws, divorce laws, bankruptcy laws, tort laws, etc.)
+- What laws apply to your investigation case (child support, divorce, bankruptcy, tort, etc.)

-- What laws apply to your business operations, such as employment law, licensing, taxes, leases, etc.
+- Laws that apply to your business operations, such as employment law, licensing, taxes, leases, etc

-- Understand the meaning of complex legal terms, become more well-versed in client communications
+- Understand the meaning of complex legal terms and become more well-versed in client communications.

 List of Legal Books

-Following are several legal and law books that private investigators should have in their library.
+The following are several legal and law books private investigators should have in their libraries.
 All of the books are available at Amazon.com.

-The Law for Dummies book provides an easy to understand overview of everyday legal issues.
-This is the place to start if you truly don’t know anything about the law.
-Although this book won’t help you specifically with running your private investigation business, it will give you an introduction to the law.
-Its content is focused more on everyday legal issues such as protecting your family, money and your rights.
+The Law for Dummies book provides an easy-to-understand overview of everyday legal issues.
+This is the place to start if you know nothing about the law.
+Although this book won’t help you specifically with running your private investigation business, it will introduce you to the law.
+Its content focuses more on everyday legal issues such as protecting your family, money, and rights.

 Questions and Comments